 What to sow and grow in June

-There’s plenty to keep you busy in the garden in June, but also plenty to sit back and enjoy!
+There’s plenty of jobs to keep you busy in the garden in June, but also plenty to sit back and enjoy!
 With the longest day bringing extra hours of warmth and sunshine, and you can start planting in earnest.

 Here are our top picks of seasonal things to sow and grow in the garden this month:

 Entertain your little ones by growing the tallest sunflower, like 'Russian Giant' this summer.

 - Sow winter-flowering pansies in seed trays so they’ll be ready for your winter containers.
 Head over to our petunia hub page for more information about growing and enjoying your petunias.

 - It might seem a bit early, but start thinking about spring flowers for next year.
 Sow perennial seeds such as aquilegia, bellis, Canterbury bells, delphiniums and lupins indoors for flowering next year.